uviclibraries/genai-research-tools-adv/4-local-sentiment-analysis.md

      - Next click on the **New Folder** button on the top left of the dialogue box, and name your folder: **sentiment-analysis**, and press **Enter** on your keyboard.
      - Press the **Select Folder** button on the bottom left of the dialogue box.
 Good job!
 <img src="images/4-create-folder-pc.png" style="width:800px;padding:10px;border: 1px solid #555;" alt="Create a project folder on a Windows computer"><br>
-4. Next you're going to create a file to put your Python script in, and give it a descriptive name:
+4. Next, you're going to create a file to put your Python script in and give it a descriptive name:
    - Go to the **File** menu and then select **New Text File**.
    - Click on the **Select a language** link in the new file, then scroll down the list of languages, and select **Python**.
    - Now give the file a name by going to the **File** menu and then select **Save As...**.
 When prompted for the Save As file name, type in: **analysis.py** (make sure that that you only have one **.py** at the end of the file name).
 Click on the blue **Save** button at the bottom right of the dialogue box.
-5. Let's start adding some Python code now to make sure everything is setup properly on your computer.
+5. Let's start adding some Python code now to make sure everything is set up properly on your computer.
 Copy and paste the following code into the file you just created in the Visual Studio Code editor:
 {% highlight python %}
 from gpt4all import GPT4All
 import csv